LeeAnnEditor/o365hq/blog/Computing is not just about computers.md

 ### Meeting recording

-Meetings are no longer just a point in time experience.
-With meeting recording in Teams, you or other invitees who missed the meeting can playback recorded audio, video and content at any time.
+Meetings are no longer just a point-in-time experience.
+With meeting recording in Teams, you or other invitees who missed the meeting can play back recorded audio, video, and content at any time.
 Pull up a transcript, powered by Microsoft Stream, and search for keywords so you can optimize your time while getting caught up.
 Available today.

 ### Cloud video interop

 Bring your existing room technology investments into Teams.
-Through partner offerings from Polycom, BlueJeans and Pexip, a full portfolio of legacy devices can now be full-fledged audio/video participants in Teams meetings with content sharing.
-Polycom's CVI offering is available now, with Pexip and BlueJeans generally available by end of October.
+Through partner offerings from Polycom, BlueJeans, and Pexip, a full portfolio of legacy devices can now be full-fledged audio/video participants in Teams meetings with content sharing.
+Polycom's CVI offering is available now, with Pexip and BlueJeans generally available by the end of October.